Noaemien/ada-template-website/analysis.md

 ## All three metrics in a single plot

-To look at the correlation between popularity, versatility and efficiency we propose a final 3d plot.
-This helps show how high up the United States were as a hub and let's us see where other hubs lacked strength.
+To look at the correlation between popularity, versatility, and efficiency we propose a final 3D plot.
+This helps show how high up the United States was as a hub and lets us see where other hubs lacked strength.

 {% include_relative _plots/3d_metrics.html %}

 ---

-**Thank you for following us through our World Cup of Hubs !
-We hope you enjoyed it !**
+**Thank you for following us through our World Cup of Hubs!
+We hope you enjoyed it!**

-Since the Wikispeedia game database is built from all players, the **Next Edition** of “World Cup of Hubs” will be based only on the **best players**.
-In that setting, we might expect the bookmakers prediction to be more accurate, because top players are more likely to choose **efficient links** rather than links that simply sound familiar or intuitive to them.
+Since the Wikispeedia game database is built from all players, the **next edition** of the “World Cup of Hubs” will be based only on the **best players**.
+In that setting, we might expect the bookmakers’ predictions to be more accurate, because top players are more likely to choose **efficient links** rather than links that simply sound familiar or intuitive to them.

 <div class="change-page-button-wrapper">
   <a href="/ada-template-website/index" class="change-page-button">